Kitware/visualizer/documentation/content/docs/index.md

 It only takes few minutes to set up ParaView Visualizer.
 If you encounter a problem and can't find the solution here, please [submit a GitHub issue](https://github.com/kitware/visualizer/issues).

+ParaView Visualizer require ParaView 5.2+ which can be downloaded [here](http://www.paraview.org/download/) which also bundle the ParaView Visualizer application along.

+Although using ParaView Visualizer from the command line via [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) could be easier for trying it out.

+In order to install and execute the Visualizer application on your system from your command line environment, just run the following commands assuming [Node](https://nodejs.org/en/) is available on your system:

 ```sh
 $ npm install -g pvw-visualizer
 $ Visualizer --paraview /Applications/paraview.app --data ~/Desktop